 This success story has some deep ramifications for anyone selling anything online.
 It shows how if you’re not A/B testing your prices, you could be leaving money on the table.

-Six Pack Abs Exercises is a website run by Carl Juneau which provides training videos and guides on how to have a set of “rock hard abs.”
+Six Pack Abs Exercises (now Dr. Muscle) is a website run by Carl Juneau which provides training videos and guides on how to have a set of “rock hard abs.”

 At the time of the test, the page selling the abs workout looked like this for both Control and Variation:

 Control: On clicking Add To Shopping Cart, visitors were taken to the checkout page where the price was $19.95.

 Variation: Same checkout page; the only change was that now the price was $29.95.

 The above image shows that among 1,227 visitors who saw the original pricing ($19.95), 1.1% ended up buying.

 Among the 1,375 visitors who saw the $29.95 price, 1% ended up buying.

 Split testing the prices by using VWO, Carl found out that both conversion rates were statistically the same, which means customers did not differentiate between the $19.95 and $29.95 price values.

 By A/B testing these price values, he made an extra 61.67% revenue from the Variation compared to the Control.
 If he were to compare them by looking at the conversion rates from 1,000 visitors each, the $29.95 price would still make him an extra 36.48% in revenue.